Baseball New Zealand: Staff

+The Baseball New Zealand Team is led by CEO, Michael Redman.

 Annual General Meeting

 Baseball NZ must hold an Annual General Meeting of the members once in each calendar year on a date to be fixed by the Board and no later than 15 months after the previous Annual General Meeting.

 Players of note

-New Zealand has produced a number of accomplished, homegrown baseballers—most notably Travis Wilson and Scott Campbell.
+New Zealand has produced a number of accomplished baseballers—most notably Travis Wilson and Scott Campbell.

 Current professional players from New Zealand

 RHP Kyle Glogoski signed with the Philadelphia Phillies in 2018 and reached the AAA level in 2021.
 He reportedly signed for $150,000.

 RHP Ben Thompson was drafted by the Atlanta Braves in the 28th round of the 2019 MLB June Amateur Draft out of Chandler-Gilbert Community College in Arizona.
 He passed up a scholarship offer at Tulane University to sign with the Braves.

 In June 2021, RHP Elliot Johnstone signed with the New York Mets.
 In December 2021, 3B/C Clayton Campbell signed with the Detroit Tigers.
 He reportedly signed for $125,000.

 In January 2022, SS Jason Matthews signed with the Chicago White Sox following a stellar college career at the University of South Carolina Upstate.

-In January 2022, left-handed hitting middle infielder Nikau Pouaka-Grego signed with the Philadelphia Phillies.
-According to MLB.com and Sports Illustrated, the Phillies paid him a signing bonus of $250,000.
+That same month, left-handed hitting middle infielder Nikau Pouaka-Grego signed with the Philadelphia Phillies.
+The Phillies paid him a signing bonus of $250,000.